Capital Defender Summer Internship Program

 We expect our interns to be committed, work hard, actively participate and have fun learning.
 Many of our clients are outside the specific location of a trial office; interns can expect to travel with our trial teams as necessary, perhaps overnight.
 Interns will gain substantive knowledge of the RPDO’s work, including the legal and procedural aspects of death penalty litigation in Texas as well as Federal Constitutional standards applicable to all death penalty defense.

 Additional activities could include brown bag lunches in the office with a discussion or presentation of some aspect of death penalty defense, team building exercises with the trial office, social activities of the trial office and other RPDO offices.

 Interns work will be reviewed and critiqued by RPDO trial teams and interns should expect meaningful feedback on their work.

 The RPDO will cooperate with universities to facilitate academic credit from that institution in every way possible.
 The RPDO is generally unable to provide financial assistance to our interns and the positions are unpaid.
 Due to the nature of our work, the RPDO doesn’t allow for split summers; candidates must commit to the full ten-week summer session.

 As the RPDO expands, a position will be created that will allow new graduates to apply for associate defender positions, providing them a path into death penalty defense that, while challenging, will be a unique opportunity for those with the commitment to death penalty defense.
 Second year law students will have an opportunity to determine if the life of a capital defender is for them and whether to apply for permanent employment with the RPDO.

 Candidates may be interviewed in person, by phone or video conference.
-Successful applicants will be offered a position no later than December 15, 2019.
+Successful applicants will be notified on a rolling basis beginning no earlier than November 15, 2021.